- Hertha were third at the halfway point.

 Hertha’s season started so well, and they maintained their momentum through to the winter break, winning ten and drawing two of their first 17 league fixtures.
 Coach Pal Dardai's men surprised many with their third place come Christmas, and did so again as their form melted away, producing the third-worst Rückrunde in the Bundesliga.

-Hertha's seventh-placed finish means the summer break will be a short one, with the two-legged UEFA Europa League play-off scheduled for the end of July.
+Hertha's means the summer break will be a short one, with the two-legged UEFA Europa League play-off scheduled for the end of July.
 Nonetheless, with pre-season predictions placing the capital club among those threatened with the drop, the campaign was a "wonderful success" according to Dardai.

 Top three games